Jess Hunt Exposes Bikini Booty In ‘Spring Break’ Photo With A Camera Angle That Should Be Illegal

 Jess’ update definitely proved popular, racking up over 23,000 likes within ten hours of going live.
 The same time frame brought over 145 fans into the post’s comments section.
 A comment was left from British reality star and The Only Way Is Essex face Lauren Pope.

 While Jess’ black bikini update didn’t come as a promotional one, others on the star’s account have seen her act as an influencer.
-An update made approximately one week ago once again saw Jess rocking a black two-piece, although the string bikini donned here came with a mention: Jess had name-dropped White Fox Boutique.
+An update made approximately one week ago once again saw Jess rocking a black two-piece, although the string bikini donned in that photo came with a mention: Jess had name-dropped White Fox Boutique.
 Lower-profile as this brand may be compared to the likes of Fashion Nova or Pretty Little Thing, it seems to be a popular label amid Instagram’s swimwear faces.
 Australian model Abby Dowse is a fan.

 Jess’ account isn’t exclusive to swimwear, though.
 The model regularly updates her account in stylish dresses or summer tops, with lingerie also included.
 Given the goddess body that this girl comes with, though, it’s of little surprise why her swimwear updates are so popular.